nighthawkcoders/nighthawk_csp/README.md

 # Time Box Tri 3
 ## Primary deliverables for trimester:
 * Individual/Pair Algorithmic Project - every individual will manage their own Python project.
-Replit and GitHub deliverables are required.
+Replit deliverables with integrated GitHub version control are required.
+Those who commit frequently and regularly will receive higher grades.
 Requirements for this project will be provided via Tech Talks.
 * College Board Create Task - this project will be managed as individual or pair.
-Each individual must work on and submit code that they developed according to College Board.
+Each individual must work on and submit code according to College Board.
+Idea must be by Individual or Individual/Pair.
-* PBL Sponsored Project - teams of four will work on a project throughout the trimester.
-Recommendation is that you build or add to a project that was started in Trimester 1 or 2, or that you extend and idea from CSP 2021 students.
-Additionally, it is highly advised that you incorporate algorithmic ideas and college board ideas into your final project.
-Teams that assign jobs to individual early, leverage work, and plan throughout the trimester will receive higher grades.
+* PBL Sponsored Project - teams of four will work on a project throughout the trimester, this should be focus in all planning.
+Recommendation is that you build or add to a project that was started in Trimester 1 or 2, or that you fork/extend an idea from CSP 2021 students.
+It is highly advised that plan to incorporate algorithmic ideas and college board ideas into your final project.
+Such planning will lead to leveraged and strategic implementation.
+Teams that assign jobs, leverage work, and plan throughout the trimester will undoubltable receive higher grades.

 <table>
    <tr>